-The KSZ8895MQX/RQX/FQX/MLX contains five 10/100 physical layer transceivers and five media access control (MAC) units with an integrated Layer 2 managed switch.
-The device runs in three modes.
-The first mode is as a five-port integrated switch.
-The second is as a five-port switch with the fifth port decoupled from the physical port.
-In this mode, access to the fifth MAC is provided through a media independent interface (MII/RMII).
-This is useful for implementing an integrated broadband router.
-The third mode uses the dual MII/RMII feature to recover the use of the fifth PHY.
-This allows the additional broadband gateway configuration, where the fifth PHY may be accessed through the P5-MII/RMII port.
+The KSZ8895MLUB contains four 10/100 physical layer transceivers and five media access control (MAC) units with an integrated Layer 2 managed switch.
+The device runs in two modes.
+The first mode is as a 4-port integrated switch.
+The second is as a 4-port switch with the fifth MAC.
+In this mode, access to the fifth MAC is provided through a media independent interface (MII).

-The KSZ8895MQX/RQX/FQX/MLX has the flexibility to reside in a managed or unmanaged design.
-In a managed design, a host processor has complete control of the KSZ8895MQX/RQX/FQX/MLX via the SPI bus, or the MDC/MDIO interface.
+The KSZ8895MLUB has the flexibility to reside in a managed or unmanaged design.
+In a managed design, a host processor has complete control of the KSZ8895MLUB via the SPI bus, or via the MDC/MDIO interface with SMI mode.
 An unmanaged design is achieved through I/O strapping or EEPROM programming at system reset time.

-On the media side, the KSZ8895MQX/RQX/FQX/MLX supports IEEE 802.3 10BASE-T, 100BASE-TX on all copper ports with Auto MDI/MDIX.
-The KSZ8895FQX supports 100BASE-FX on port 4, and port 3 is configurable either copper as default or fiber.
-The KSZ8895MQX/RQX/FQX/MLX can be used as a fully managed five-port switch or hooked up to a microprocessor by its SW-MII/RMII interfaces for any application solutions.
+On the media side, the KSZ8895MLUB supports IEEE 802.3 10BASE-T, 100BASE-TX on all ports with Auto MDI/MDIX.
+The KSZ8895MLUB can be used as fully-managed 4-port standalone switch or hook up to microprocessor by its SW-MII interface for an application solution.

-Physical signal transmission and reception are enhanced through the use of patented analog circuitry and DSP technology that make the design more efficient and allows for reduced power consumption and strong electrical noise immunity.
+Physical signal transmission and reception are enhanced through the use of patented analog circuitry that makes the design more efficient and allows for lower power consumption and smaller chip die size.